makko86/txt-to-pdf/README.md

 Tool for converting text files to pdf files.

 ## Usage
+Convert "inputFile" to .pdf with a fontsize of 10 points, on a A4 sized page in landscape orientation:
 ```
 txt-to-pdf -if "inputFile" -of "outputFile" -fs 10 -ps a4 -po l
 ```
-Convert "inputFile" to .pdf with a fontsize of 10 points, on a A4 sized page in landscape orientation.
 Possible parameters:
 * if "inputFile"  - Optional.
 May be omitted to use STDIN as input.
 * of "outputFile" - Optional.
 If omitted and "inputFile" is specified "inputFile.pdf" will be used.
 * fs "fontSize"   - Optional.
 If omitted the default size of 10 will be used.
 Must be > 0